codefrydev/Updates/content/blog/SkiaSharp/circleandpoints.md

 ---
-title: "Circle and Points And Lines"
+title: "Dynamic Circle and Line Patterns in SkiaSharp"
 author: "PrashantUnity"
 weight: 104
 date: 2024-08-03
 lastmod: 2024-08-03
 dateString: August 2024
-description: "Dynamically Generating Bunch of Circle and line and Points on Canvass"
+description: "Learn how to create dynamic geometric patterns with circles, points, and lines using SkiaSharp with mathematical calculations and trigonometry"
 #canonicalURL: "https://canonical.url/to/page"
 cover:
     image: "cover.jpg" # image path/url